Fill your bowl to the brim

 Humans are social creatures - we're built to survive and thrive in groups.
 Group behavior confers many advantages when it comes to ensuring survival in an often-hostile environment, but it also introduces intra-group competition for scarce resources.
 The individuals who prosper within the group tend to be the ones who most successfully compete on obvious reproductive survival dimensions (like beauty, wealth, strength, group political influence, etc) and those that innovate by inventing a useful new dimension to compete on - that's why humans have direct incentives to explore, create, and build skill in millions upon millions of different areas.
 2

-That, in short, is the whole idea of social status: how do you stack up against others along some specific dimension, and where do you have a fighting chance of being considered "the best"?
-Relative status is often tricky to calculate precisely, so we rely on status signals: visible indicators of a more subtle, hard-to-quantify quality.
+That, in short, is the whole idea of social status: how do you stack up against others along some specific dimension, and where do you have a fighting chance of being considered the best

 And so a substantial amount of our cognitive resources are devoted to tracking our current status and changes in our status relative to others.
-Likewise, many things that factor into our emotions and behavior boil down to this: "does this (or will this) improve my social status in some meaningful way?"
+Likewise, many things that factor into our emotions and behavior boil down to this: does this (or will this) improve my social status in some meaningful way?

 Lifestyles Of The Rich And Famous